 As you can imagine, the nation's capital holds many cultural treasures such as the National Museum and National Gallery, as well as the large local market, Pasar Baru.
 Also in Jakarta is the Taman Mini Indonesia Indah, a park that celebrates the cultural diversity of the country.
 Set in over 100 hectares of land, this park includes representations of Indonesia's 27 provinces and their outstanding cultural and architectural characteristics.

 National parks worthy of note include the Ujung Kulon National Park in Java which is another UNESCO world heritage site.
 It is an area of abundant plant and animal life which arose as a result of the 1883 eruption of Mt Krakatau.
 Tanjung Putting National Park in Kalimantan is famed for its 4 research centres for the study and rehabilitation of primates including the iconic orang-utan.
 Another iconic creature of Indonesia is the Komodo dragon, found only on the islands of Komodo and Rinca, which you can visit to see and learn all about these fabled dragons.
-Tourists visiting Indonesia have such a wealth of choices of locations and activities that many return to make multiple visits to this vast and diverse country.
+There is such a wealth of choices of holiday locations and activities that many tourists return to take multiple dive packages in this vast and diverse country.

 For some great ideas on what to see and things to do in Indonesia, apart from scuba diving, visit: The Ministry of Tourism website.